Step 1: Condo Assignment Consultation - for Sellers

 Step 6: Offers Negotiated, Conditions Managed and Deal Closed

-We receive offers, negotiate a deal, manage the conditions, get final approval from the Builder whereby the new buyer "steps into your shoes" as the assigned buyer of the condo.
+We receive offers, negotiate a deal, manage the conditions, get final approval from the Builder whereby the new buyer "steps into your shoes" as the assigned buyer of the property.

-All costs associated with the purchase going forward are now borne by the Assignee including future deposits if any, and occupancy fees and of course final closing costs.
+All costs associated with the purchase going forward are now borne by the Assignee (new buyer) including future deposits if any, and occupancy fees and of course final closing costs.

 Then, we all wait for the date when monies are dispersed (as explained in Step 1 - part 4, above)